 Cover your floors and counters with newspaper or drop cloths.

 - Pour melted wax carefully over sawdust and press down with an old teaspoon.
 Continue adding sawdust and wax until the cartons are full.
-They should not be soggy with wax, but the sawdust should absorb the wax almost completely and they should look something like the photo below.
+They should not be soggy with wax, but the sawdust should absorb the wax almost completely and they should look something like the photo above.

 Allow to cool.